ActiveBrainAtlas/MouseBrainAtlas_dev/doc/DemoComplete.md

     - Error fixed, root filepath set to never be automatically chosen. distributed_utilities.py around line 148
     - Getting a bunch more errors...
 Seems to remove/add filepaths to the one I specify seemingly at random, this also spans at the bare minimum 6 different scripts
     - Now that I actually got the download statement for mxnet models to target my /media directory it is now trying to assert that there must be a media directory in S3...
+    - It is now clear that the code is not at all equipped to handle downloading to or uploading from filepaths that Yuncong hasn't already specifically used.
+There are references hidden across a dozen variables over a dozen files that are juggled
   - Okay I'm going to undo most of my changes as the situation is getting worse and worse.
 This file path organization is going to take a long long time to figure out.
 Altering it will take even longer seeing how it's almost the backbone of the code itself...

 ## Generate probability volumes